Andydiantu/Low_Rank_Generative_Models/README.md

 # Current Problems to Solve
 - [ ] The sampling stage creates a VRAM bottleneck, leading to out-of-memory errors.
-- [ ] The introduction of a VAE (Variational Autoencoder) into the pipeline causes the loss to become extremely high and unstable.
+- [ ] The introduction of a VAE into the pipeline causes the loss to become extremely high and unstable.